 Bidding success is the primary key driver for companies of all sizes.
 When making bidding and pricing decisions, it is crucial for companies to ensure that the outcome is to be positive about their general performance.
-Either the business offers services or goods, it needs to have the right quality for its targeted customers; meaning that before delivery of the final product or service to the end customers, there is a need to review and validate the quality process.
+Either the business offers services or goods, it needs to have the right quality for its targeted customers; meaning, before delivery of the final product or service to the end customers, there is a need to review and validate the quality process.

 Fortunately, there are available ways that help companies make their most optimal choice such as a request for proposal.
 A request for proposal is a detailed document used by a potential buyer to request several suppliers to submit a competitive proposal that meets all the company’s needs.
 Many commonly refer to this as RFP.